qchera/test-university/README.md

-Embedded H2 DB is used as the relational database, so the SQL scripts are tailored specifically for H2 and differ from those used in MySQL or PostgreSQL
+- *Embedded H2 DB is used as the relational database, so the SQL scripts are tailored specifically for H2 and differ from those used in MySQL or PostgreSQL*
+- *If project would be bigger I'd use regexps, but here I simplify*

 ## Examples of requests and answers